(I may earn a small commission from the products mentioned in this post.)

 Weeks 3-4 TKR Recovery

 Perseverance is the key to a successful recovery during weeks 3 and 4.
-Sometimes you feel like you are torturing yourself with the physical therapy exercises, especially when nobody is looking over your shoulder.
+Sometimes you feel like you are torturing yourself with the physical therapy exercises. when nobody is looking over your shoulder, encouraging you it would be easy to quit or take short cuts.

 You will have to do exercises on your own without encouragement.
-You will be walking with a limp and, like me, you may need to learn to walk correctly.
-I had walked decades with a subtle limp.
+You will be walking with a limp and, like me, you may need to relearn to walk correctly.
+I had walked for decades with a subtle limp.

 At three weeks I started my off-site therapy.